JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/The_Service_Motive_Emerging.md

 One could argue that such motivations are plainly selfish, and not service in its purest form.
 But _The Urantia Book_ declares the service motive must augment the profit motive not supplant it. _The Urantia Book_ also cautions against a precipitous abandonment of profit-motivated economics:

 > _The profit motive of economic activities is altogether base and wholly unworthy of an advanced order of society; nevertheless, it is an indispensable factor throughout the earlier phases of civilization.
-Profit motivation must not be taken away from men until they have firmly possessed themselves of superior types of nonprofit motives for economic striving and social serving — the transcendent urges of superlative wisdom, intriguing brotherhood, and excellency of spiritual attainment._ ([UB 71:6.3](/en/The_Urantia_Book/71#p6_3))
+Profit motivation must not be taken away from men until they have firmly possessed themselves of superior types of nonprofit motives for economic striving and social serving — the transcendent urges of superlative wisdom, intriguing brotherhood, and excellency of spiritual attainment._ (<a id="a110_495"></a>[UB 71:6.3](/en/The_Urantia_Book/71#p6_3))

 The bankruptcy and disintegration of Communism took us by surprise.
 In a less sensational way, the long honored gods of power and profit are being modulated to secondary status by wise business leaders.
 Some of the most profitable organizations today are afire with an almost fanatic dedication to superb customer service.